kirananto/OnePercentBlog/content/blog/neighbourhood-supply/index.md

 - Plus really good support from Yadhu (CEO Esper) & Shiv (COO Esper).

 In the next 2-3 days, we polished the entire UI, made it good enough to be used by people.
 Tested it across a set of people for feedback. everything went good.
 Now it was time to launch this 🚀.
 Our whole idea was a viral approach through Whatsapp which was quite successful in the beginning.
 Later the app got exposure through offline and online media.
-We had over 5000+ users, 18 stars on github.
+We had over 5000+ users, 18 stars on GitHub.

 ![Github stars](./github.png)

 #### Couple of things that surprised was

-1. One of the largest recruiting companies in india got inspired from the the whole idea of three sentences, and was using the same one in their new covid response page.
+1. One of the largest recruiting companies in India got inspired by the whole idea of three sentences and was using the same one in their new COVID response page.
 2. Got my name mentioned in thehindu 😍
-3. Made my mom understand that i'm not just wasting my time infront of laptop 😂
+3. Made my mom understand that i'm not just wasting my time in front of the laptop 😂

 But again slowly the need for this app faded as we went through different phases of lockdown and things started getting better.
 But that was a really good journey.